Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: BatchEXP3 : Algorithm for learning in SSA

 We introduce an adaptation of the EXP3 algorithm to the batch setting, which we call Batch EXP3.
 Batch EXP3 enables strong theoretical guarantees by building on top of the basic algorithm and extensions to more complex settings with batched and delayed feedback.
 Specifically, Batch EXP3 maintains $n$ instances of the learner, each instance for a separate item, and performs $\Delta$-steps delayed update at the end of each batch.
-Importantly, the update mechanism of Batch EXP3 preserves the importance-weighted unbiased estimator of rewards, thus, making our adaptation resilient to \textbf{Batch update} and \textbf{Measurement} challenges.
+Importantly, the update mechanism of Batch EXP3 preserves the importance-weighted unbiased estimator of rewards, thus, making our adaptation resilient to batch and delayed feedback.
 Algorithm \ref{algo} formalizes the description above.

-\paragraph{Theoretical guarantees} Theoretical guarantees of the Batch EXP3 algorithm follow from a classical analysis of the EXP3 algorithm (see, e.g., \cite{auer_abandits}).
+Theoretical guarantees of the Batch EXP3 follow from a classical analysis of the EXP3 algorithm (see, e.g., \cite{auer_abandits}).
 For completeness and theoretical rigor, we formulate a separate statement on Batch EXP3 theoretical performance.
-In order to do that, we start with the definition of the theoretical success metric called \textit{regret}.
-Regret is the difference between the learner's total reward and reward obtained by any fixed vector of bids in hindsight: